12PHE

 • To develop interpersonal and social responsibility skills in group and team situations.

-• To apply biophysical principles to train for and complete a 6km Tough Guy/Tough Gal event.
+• To apply biophysical principles to train for and complete a 6km Tough Guy/Tough Gal Event.

 • To develop understanding of the influence sociocultural factors have on participation in physical activity.